Example of VSTO add-in / plugin for Office Word,

 Add-in Express provides additional components for COM Add-ins in Outlook.
 For more information, please see:

 Step 1.
-Creating the Excel Add-in project
+Creating the Office add-in project

 Creating an Excel add-in project in VSTO - Add-in module